 Naturopathic doctors (NDs) are trained in medical sciences and may use the same scientific resources your family physician uses to diagnose and treat your condition.
 Similar to an appointment with your medical doctor, your ND may also do a complaint-oriented physical exam and/or laboratory testing to ensure a complete understanding of your medical concerns.
 Also, both MDs and NDs will refer to another medical professional when appropriate.
 Most naturopathic doctors are also like family doctors in that they can treat all members of your family.

 HOW IS VISITING A NATUROPATHIC DOCTOR DIFFERENT FROM VISITING A MEDICAL DOCTOR?

 Absolutely.
 Naturopathic treatments can complement and enhance the health services provided by other health care professionals, including your family doctor.
-Dr. Jasper ultimately cares about your health, and will strive to provide you with education about standard and alternative treatment options.
+Dr. Jasper, ND ultimately cares about your health, and will strive to provide you with education about standard and alternative treatment options.
 She believes in cooperative care.

 Naturopathic medicine can be a powerful tool on its own, but also certainly serves its patients well, as a complementary treatment alongside conventional medical care, chiropractic, osteopathic and other therapeutic modalities.

 If you would like to work in cooperation with your other health care practitioner(s), you may share their contact information at your appointment so that any test results can be shared.
 Naturopathic doctors provide patients with truly integrative system of health care.